-In terms of flavor, decanters will do nothing that can improve your bourbon because it doesn’t provide an absolute airtight seal.
-Instead, keeping it in a decanter can deteriorate the flavor of the bourbon especially if it is kept there for a long time.
+In terms of flavor, decanters will do nothing to improve your bourbon because it doesn’t provide an absolute airtight seal.
+Instead, keeping it in a decanter can deteriorate the bourbon’s flavor, especially if kept there for a long time.
 But, look-wise, it can definitely elevate your bourbon.

 If my bottled bourbon is unopened, will it still go bad?

 No, your bourbon will retain its quality if it remains unopened.
 Even if you open a bottle of bourbon decades later, it will still taste the same as the day it was bottled.
 There will only be an alteration of the flavor profile once it is opened and depending on how it is stored and how long it is consumed.

 Considering the factors above, should you decide to purchase a decanter, you will need some guidance.
 Check out this article as it gives you a great perspective about which decanter to buy.
 And if you plan to give a decanter to a loved one, perhaps a friend or relative who loves whiskey, browse right here to find the finest personalized decanters.